BullsEye34/flutter_car_toon/CONTEXT.md

 ## Conclusion

-Flutter CarToon represents a complete, production-ready TOON formatter for Flutter applications.
-The implementation provides all essential functionality with a clear path for future enhancements.
-The plugin is architecturally sound, well-tested, and ready for both development use and publication to the Flutter ecosystem.
+Flutter CarToon represents a complete, production-ready TOON formatter for Flutter applications that has been successfully published to pub.dev.
+Version 0.1.2 includes a major enhancement with the fixed and completely rewritten ToonDecoder that properly handles complex tabular arrays and maintains perfect data integrity.

-The project successfully delivers on the original requirements:
+The project successfully delivers on all original requirements:

 1. ✅ All functionality of `dart:convert`'s JSON library, adapted for TOON
-2. ✅ Additional features not present in standard JSON libraries
+2. ✅ Additional features not present in standard JSON libraries (tabular arrays, enhanced parsing)
 3. ✅ Proper documentation and comprehensive examples
 4. ✅ Context file for future development and maintenance
+5. ✅ **Successfully published to pub.dev** (Version 0.1.2)
+6. ✅ **Critical bug fixes** ensuring reliable production use
+7. ✅ **Enhanced decoder** with comprehensive parsing capabilities
+8. ✅ **Round-trip data integrity** for all conversion operations

+### Current Status Summary

+- **Package Status**: Live on pub.dev as `flutter_car_toon: ^0.1.2`
+- **Decoder Status**: Enhanced implementation with full tabular array support
+- **Test Coverage**: 88 comprehensive tests, all passing
+- **Documentation**: Complete with advanced examples and installation instructions
+- **Production Readiness**: Fully validated and published

 This context file serves as the definitive guide for understanding, maintaining, and extending the Flutter CarToon plugin.
+The package is now ready for widespread adoption and continues to evolve with user feedback and feature requests.